cloudyr/aws.signature/README.md

 For purposes of debugging, it can be useful to set the `verbose = TRUE` argument (or globally set `options(verbose = TRUE)`) in order to see what values are being used for signing requests.

 Temporary session tokens are stored in environment variable `AWS_SESSION_TOKEN` (and will be stored there by the `use_credentials()` function).
 The [aws.iam package](https://github.com/cloudyr/aws.iam/) provides an R interface to IAM roles and the generation of temporary session tokens via the security token service (STS).
-On EC2 instances, the [**aws.ec2metadata**](https://cran.r-project.org/package=aws.ec2metadata) package should be installed so that signatures are signed with appropriate, dynamically updated credentials.
+On EC2 instances or ECS tasks, the [**aws.ec2metadata**](https://cran.r-project.org/package=aws.ec2metadata) package should be installed so that signatures are signed with appropriate, dynamically updated credentials.

 As a fail safe the `us-east-1` region is used whenever a region is not found.